 Still got questions?

-If you ask a question in the comments section below, I'll answer it and incorporate your question into the article you just read.
-In other words, you'll get a double whammy: you get your question answered, and you help make this article better for future readers.
+If you ask a question in the comments section below, I'll answer it and incorporate your question into this article.
+In other words, you'll get a double whammy: You get your question answered, and you help make this article better for future readers.

 Teaching right beside you,